nkutsche/oxygen-race/solution/Solution.md

 Press `ctrl` and click on the string, representing the key name (`'key'`).
 You will jump to the declaration of the key.

 Special feature: The `$key-name` paremter of the `key` function is not an usual reference to the used key, because the key function expects a string value for the key name.
 This means, that the key name can also be defined by another XPath expression.
-It is just common practice to specify a fix string for the `$key-name` parameter.
+It is just common practice to specify a static string for the `$key-name` parameter.
 The Oxygen has implemented an exception to recognize such key references.
-This works only if the `$key-name` parameter is a fix string.
+This works only if the `$key-name` parameter is a static string.

 ### STEP 12: Where was this key used?

 Click on the name of the `xsl:key` (`name="param"`) and you will see the marker on the *marker bar* where this key was used.
 By clicking on the marker you will jump directly to it.

-Same as for STEP 11: This works only if the `$key-name` parameter is a fix string.
+Same as for STEP 11: This works only if the `$key-name` parameter is a static string.

 ### STEP 13: Go to line 612